acousticrobot/web-16/_pages/recipes/sourdough.md

 1 hour before baking preheat oven to 500F.

-Standard steam treatment and immediately lower oven to 450F for 30-45 minutes, depending on size and shape of loaves.
+Standard steam treatment and immediately lower oven to 450F.

-Aim for 190 internal
+Aim for 190 internal, check at 25-30 minutes for smaller loaves, 30-40 minutes for larger